 4. Kids.
 They need a parent to not forget they exist just because a party is going on.

 My kids are 7 & 4, they’re going to be bouncing off the wall with the energy of the environment.
 What my wife and I have done is limit the desserts people funnel them (knock that shit off, food does not equal love) and ensure that they are drinking more water than juice throughout the night.
-Hydrated kids who aren’t filled with sugar and processed shit will pass out with relative ease.
+Hydrated kids who aren’t filled with sugar and processed crap will fall asleep with relative ease.